 For the full recipe and detailed instructions, please refer to the recipe card at the bottom of the post.

-Do they need to be refrigerated?
+Do I need to refrigerate these?

 Yes, you want to keep sausage balls in the refrigerator.
 The best way to is to store them in an airtight container.

-Can I leave cream cheese sausage balls out overnight?
+Can I leave them out overnight?

 I have eaten day-old pizza with sausage on it that was left out, but I wouldn’t recommend it.
 I actually like leftover sausage balls cold, but the best way to re-heat them in my opinion is to pop them in the oven again for a few minutes.